Marie-m-prog/Vanilla-JS-Todo/README.md

 View the site running on Netlify: https://clever-murdock-c4f1e4.netlify.app/

-or:
-Clone the depository to your local computer and install dependencies with
+or clone the depository to your local computer and install dependencies with

 `npm install`